John Alroy, Matthew Kosnik, Aníko Tóth, Matt Kerr, Tom Clarke, Kat Perry, Amy Tims

 We have a two-year Master of Research (MRes) program and a three-year PhD program.

 I have no direct control over student funding at the moment, but I can endorse applications for university-wide scholarships or nationally funded Endeavour Scholarships that normally start in January each year.

-As for Macquarie, it funds domestic students under the APA scheme and international students under the IPRS scheme.
+As for Macquarie, it funds domestic students under the MQRES scheme and international students under the iMQRES scheme.